hackhubafrica/Linux/GITHUB_cheatsheet.md

+Change directory to folder you want to push to github

     cd path/to/your/local/folder
+Initialize a git repository in your local folder

     git init
+Add the url of your repository using HTTPS or SSH

-    git remote add origin https://github.com/hackhubafrica/LOW_LEVEL_LEARNING.git
+    git remote add origin https://github.com/hackhubafrica/LOW_LEVEL_LEARNING.git Add the contents of you folder

     git add .
+Commit you changes

     git commit -m "Initial commit"
+Push your local files to your remote repository

     git push -u origin master

+Since GitHub no longer supports password authentication for HTTPS, you’ll need to use one of the following authentication methods:

+SSH Authentication: Use an SSH key to authenticate with GitHub instead of HTTPS.
+Personal Access Token (PAT): Use a Personal Access Token in place of a password.
+Since you've already configured your SSH key, switching to SSH for your Git remote is likely the easiest option.
+Here’s how to set it up:
 # Step 1: Check for Existing SSH Keys
 First, check if you already have an SSH key by listing any files in the default location (~/.ssh):